mealinspired

 • Fresh Lemon Juice: The traditional acidic ingredient in green goddess.
 The mayo-sour cream mixture can use a little bit of acid and brightness.

 • Rice Vinegar: My favorite vinegar because it's not so strong.
-Buy unseasoned versions.
+Buy unseasoned rice vinegar.
 I prefer a blend of lemon juice and rice vinegar to keep the dressing from getting too sour compared to lemon juice only.

 See the recipe card below for ingredient measurements.